 No appointment is necessary but patients are welcome to call and see how busy they are.
 They have a dedicated paediatric area with toys for the kids, an acute care area for adults with state of the art facilities and tea, coffee and biscuits available at all times.
 Their goal is to open more clinics around Sydney to help relieve hospital emergency departments.
 I’m particularly impressed by the dental and ultrasound hours – 10am to 10pm, as many people need this kind of care outside standard office hours; e.g. concerned pregnant women.

 What is the cost per consultation?

-At other times, if you do not need to see a Dr, however have a referral from a GP or specialist, WiSE can offer bulk-billed diagnostics.
+At other times, if you do not need to see a Dr, however, have a referral from a GP or specialist, WiSE can offer bulk-billed diagnostics.
 X-rays, CT scans and ultrasounds.

-WiSE are happy for people to phone them to see if a visit is recommended, or if it’s 9.30pm and knowing they shut at 10pm, as sometimes they said they can stay back to help you.
+WiSE is happy for people to phone them to see if a visit is recommended, or if it’s 9.30pm and knowing they shut at 10pm, as sometimes they said they can stay back to help you.

 - Phone: 9216 7676

 - Address: 17 Khartoum Rd, Macquarie Park (FREE parking for WiSE patients)

 - Open 7 days a week 10am – 10pm (365 days a year!!)